FranciscoVillalpando/neat-experiments/sonic-greenhillzone-act1/experiment9/README.md

 New in this experiment:

-tanh activation instead of Sigmoid
+hat activation instead of Sigmoid